1992–93 FA Cup: First round proper

-Birmingham City and Peterborough United from the Football League First Division entered in this round along with all the Football League Second and Third Division teams plus three non-league clubs were given byes to this round: Witton Albion, Wycombe Wanderers and Woking.
-Maidstone United was included despite the team withdrawing from the Third Division before the start of the season.
+Birmingham City and Peterborough United from the Football League First Division entered in this round along with the 47 Second and Third Division teams, the 28 non-league clubs from the qualifying rounds and Witton Albion, Wycombe Wanderers and Woking who were given byes.
+Maidstone United was included in the draw despite the club withdrawing from the Third Division just after the start of the season without having played a match; their eventual Cup opponents Swansea City were awarded a walkover to the second round.
+Blyth Spartans, from the Northern League at Step 8 of English football, was the lowest-ranked team in the draw.

 The first round matches were played on the weekend beginning 14 November 1992.